Rustic Skillet Apple Pie Recipe

 Can I make Cast Iron Skillet Apple Pie ahead of time?

 Yes, you can make this apple pie ahead of time.
 Once it cools the caramel on the bottom will become hard and difficult to serve.
-To warm it back up, place the baked pie in a 350ºF oven on a baking sheet for 15 minutes or until the bottom is heated through.
+To warm it back up, place the baked pie in a 350ºF oven on a baking sheet for 10 to 15 minutes or until the bottom is heated through.

 Tips to help you make the perfect Cast Iron Apple Pie: